UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: MgII time-delay determinations

-For the MgII light curve, we first searched in the broad time-delay interval (-1500, 1500) days.
-We found that the peak can be located in the positive part at $\sim 500-600$ days, so we narrowed the interval to $(0, 1000)$ days.
-We used the ICCF as implemented in the \texttt{PyCCF} code of \citet{Sun2018}, based on the original analysis of \citet{Peterson1998}.
-Using the code, we also performed 1000 Monte Carlo simulations of the combined flux randomization and random subset selection.
-Based on the time-delay distributions, we inferred the peak, the centroid, and their corresponding uncertainties.
-In Figure~\ref{fig_iccf_MgII}, we show the ICCF for the MgII line emission inferred using the KDP15 template and the VW01 template.

-\subsection{Discrete Correlation Function - DCF}
+\subsection{Discrete correlation function (DCF)}

 We employ the discrete correlation function (DCF) that is suited for irregular and unevenly sampled light curves \citep{Edelson1988}.
 We utilize the \texttt{python} implementation of the DCF by \citet{Robertson2015}.
-We focus on the interval between $200$ and $800$ days and set the timestep to $40$ days, which is comparable to the mean sampling of the continuum light curve ($\sim 37.25$ days).
-Within the time bin, we apply the Gaussian weighting of light-curve pairs.

 For both KDP15 and VW01 FeII templates, we show the DCF results in Figure~\ref{fig_dcf_MgII}.
-The time-delay peak and its uncertainty are inferred from 500 bootstrap simulations, i.e. we generated 500 randomized light-curve subsets of both the continuum and the line emission.
-Subsequently, we fit a Gaussian function to the histogram of individual best time-delay peaks.
-The mean and the standard deviation are then determined from the best-fit values.